What Is Indoor Wellness Pool Design?

 - Accurate control of temperature.

-- Defense against debris and UV deterioration.
+- Shielding against debris and UV disintegration.

 - Lower long-term surface wear

-The structural integrity is also safeguarded in climate controlled environments as long as the humidity systems are well implemented.
+The structural integrity is also safeguarded in climate-controlled environments as long as the humidity systems are well implemented.

 Property Value and Luxury Appeal